 So, as long as you have enough storage space available, it definitely makes sense to install your games on an SSD.
 If you are working with a limited amount of storage on your SSD, the best way to approach it would be to prioritize your most played games and used programs and install those on your SSD and then put everything else on your secondary hard drive.

-If you are looking to build a budget-friendly gaming computer, or you want to upgrade your existing system to improve the performance you’re getting in games, choosing an SSD over a hard drive might not be the best use of your budget.
+If you are looking to build a budget-friendly gaming computer, or you want to upgrade your existing system to improve the performance you’re getting in games, choosing an SSD won’t boost your average framerate.